Geddy-Wendot/PixelCloak/frontend/README.md

-# Frontend - SecureVent UI (Java Swing)
+# Frontend - PixelCloak UI (Java Swing)

 ## Overview

-The frontend is a Java Swing application that provides the user interface for SecureVent.
-It implements a "Book Mode" aesthetic with calming colors and intuitive workflow for hiding and revealing encrypted journal entries in images.
+The frontend is a Java Swing application that provides the user interface for PixelCloak.
+It implements a modern dark-themed interface for hiding and revealing encrypted journal entries in images.

 ## Structure